NitorCreations/wicket-utils/README.md

 - `MaxLengthTextField`
 - `ShorteningLabel` - shortens the display value and adds an ellipsis

+### Form components
+- `AjaxElementChoice` - works similarly to a radio group but on arbitrary components

 ### Converter
 - Converters for Joda-Time's `LocalDate`, `LocalTime`, and `DateTime`